 - Leap Day

 - Super Stickman Golf 3

 - Threes!
 Free

-But now on with the main list.
+Nevertheless, there are some excellent free iPhone games out there that earn their money fair and square: with unobtrusive adverts, or genuinely optional in-app payments that simply expand on the existing gameplay.
 Here are the best free iPhone games, listed in alphabetical order.
 Read next: Best free Mac games

 From '1010!' to 'Coolson's Pocket Pack'

 When creating the original version of Tetris, designer Alexey Pajitnov was heavily influenced by a box of tetrominoes, wooden shapes that you'd tip out on to a table and then attempt to fit back into the box.
 1010! takes that basic idea, but adds the line-vanishing mechanic from Tetris, making for a simple, engaging and theoretically endless puzzler.

 During each round, you're given three shapes, the smallest of which are one-by-one squares, and the largest of which are three-by-three blocks or long blocks a single square wide but five long.
 These are then duly dragged to the ten-by-ten canvas.
 When all three shapes have been used, you get three more.
 Complete a solid line horizontally or vertically, and it vanishes.
 All the while, you're scoring points and probably feeling a bit smug.

 But while 1010! seems like the sort of game you could feasibly play in the background while doing something else, planning is key.
 At any point, you can be left with a tricky combination of blocks that makes removing lines tough.
 Manage your canvas poorly and you'll soon be lumbered with a shape that's impossible to place.
 At that point, it's game over.